-(very) low density of energy - large areas to collect enough energy are needed dependency on external (natural, uncontrolled) conditions
+⇒ (very) low density of energy - large areas to collect enough energy are needed dependency on external (natural, uncontrolled) conditions

-⇒ e.g. can biomass substitute coal (fully) in the Czech Rep.?
+⇒ e.g. can biomass substitute coal (fully) in the Czech Rep.? ⇒ What is the amount of energy collected from one hectare (biomass, PV) ?

-⇒ so called dependent production - one cannot mechanically compare kWh from RES and classical sources ⇒ instant, doiby, accessed fluctuations typically cannot directly compete with "classical" energy sources
+⇒ so called dependent production - one cannot mechanically compare kWh from RES and classical sources typically cannot directly compete with "classical" energy sources